 This might sound a little incredible but I have been craving to see the Himalayas since the time I witnessed the Scottish Highlands in my last trip to United Kingdom in March this year.
 May Day falling on a Monday created a perfect long weekend to escape to my comfort zone – the lap of Mother Nature!
-In fact, close physical proximity with the mountains, jungles, streams and other natural elements have a profound effect on my spirit.
-It creates a feeling of extreme content and gratefulness towards my cosmic journey and that makes everything worthwhile.
+In fact, close proximity with the mountains, jungles, streams and other natural elements fosters a feeling of extreme content and gratefulness towards my cosmic journey and that makes living worthwhile.

-On 27th April, an assorted ad-hoc group of five people were ready to conquer Kuari Pass and get back to the plains to get conquered by routine in five days!
-Err..
+On 27th April, an assorted ad-hoc group of five people were ready to conquer Kuari Pass and get back to the plains in five days to get conquered by routine!
+Errr..
 A last moment dropout left only four to embark on the trek.
 Kuari Pass being an easy-to-moderate Himalayan trek, these trekkers hadn’t expected anything but a smooth trekking experience.
 But then, life surprises you in unexpected ways!

-I took an evening flight from Mumbai to Delhi and then scampered to Kashmiri Gate to catch the 11:00 pm Volvo to Rishikesh with my co-trekkers – Pramit, Manish and Arijit.
+I took an evening flight from Mumbai to Delhi and then scampered to Kashmiri Gate to catch the 11:00 pm Volvo to Rishikesh with my co-trekkers. – Pramit, Manish and Arijit.
 The bus reached the destination on time at 5 am the next day.
 Thereafter began the perilous 10 hour journey to Joshimath, where we had to rest for the night before starting the trek on the next morning.
 Our guide was Sohan Singh Bisht whom we respectfully christened “Sohanji”.
-Apart from exemplary guiding skills, he had a quirky a sense of humour which he used on people from time to time!
+Apart from exemplary guiding skills, he had a quirky a sense of humour which we used on people from time to time, including me!

 A clear sky greeted us on the morning of Day 3.
 The decision to descend to Auli via Tali was taken and we started the downhill trek at 8:30 am.
 I cannot describe in words the beauty of nature that unfolded in front of our eyes during the day.
 The cursed snowstorm was a blessing in disguise because its culmination had spawned an immaculate bright day.
 The majestic snowy peaks of the Garhwal mountains revealed against the backdrop of a vast blue sky with puffy white clouds dotting it’s infinite form.
 At Tali Lake, the most splendid view unfurled itself through a panorama of tall mountains, dark jungles, snowy peaks, drifting clouds and their reflection on the crystal-clear water!
 Next came the 1.5 Km ridge walk to reach Gorson Bugyal where the copious Rhododendrons in full bloom reddened the white-n-blue canvas.
 Being able to watch Mother Nature in Her full glory made me feel blessed!
 It’s a rare privilege which probably only Her truest loyalists get to experience and we had been granted that.
 The trek ended at Auli from where we opted for an exclusive mode of transportation – the Chairlift to get to GMVN and packed up for the night in their dormitory.